tien/reactive-dot/apps/docs/docs/guides/multichain.md

 function App() {
   // ...

-  // Only use compatible chain IDs, else an error will be thrown const bountiesEnabledChainIds = ["polkadot", "kusama"] satisfies ChainId[];
+  // Use only compatible chain IDs, otherwise an error will be thrown const bountiesEnabledChainIds = ["polkadot", "kusama"] satisfies ChainId[];

   return (